AllenWLynch/lisa/docs/python_api.rst

             results (lisa.core.utils.LISA_Results):
                 Can be passed directly to a the pandas constructor: ``results_df = pd.DataFrame(results.to_dict())``. metadata (dict):
-                Dictionary with test metadata.
-Includes query genes provided and background genes that were selected.
-This metadata dict also contains information on the accessibility datasets that were selected to represent the chromatin landscape around you genes-of-interest, for example, the tissue and cell line from which the profiles were derived.
+                Test metadata.
+Includes query genes provided and background genes that were selected, as well as reg-scores for top 100 factors on selected genes.